bschiffthaler/fastxio/README.md

 _No BS FASTA/Q input/output and other operations_

-This library is meant as a simple, easy-tp-use and effective means of reading, writing and manipulating [FASTA] and [FASTQ] files.
+This library is meant as a simple, easy-to-use and effective means of reading, writing and manipulating [FASTA] and [FASTQ] files.
 The emphasis of the library lies on a balance of speed and correctness, therefore it aims to be IUPAC compliant, supporting ambiguous nucleotide letters (e.g. `W`) and DNA, RNA, as well as amino acid containing data.

 It is meant as building blocks for larger applications.